yashpy/blockchain-identity/README.md

 Projects/companies working on blockchain and identity (pull requests welcome):

+ * [Kuwa](http://kuwa.org/) is an experimental Ethereum-based identity platform designed to support basic income distributions.
+Kuwa can leverage social graphs combined with voice and face recognition to detect Sybil attacks.
+Kuwa's "poker protocol" is to designed to support permissionless implementations.
  * [Namecoin](http://namecoin.org/) is a blockchain that has been conceived from the start to be used for registering domain names.
 It is the first fork of the Bitcoin software.
  * [NameID](https://nameid.org/) is an OpenID service based on Namecoin identifiers.
  * [CertCoin](https://courses.csail.mit.edu/6.857/2014/files/19-fromknecht-velicann-yakoubov-certcoin.pdf) is an MIT paper about a NameCoin-based decentralized authentication system which maintains a public ledger of domains and their associated public keys.